crate/crate/docs/general/builtins/scalar-functions.rst

 ``CASE WHEN ...
 THEN ...
 END``
 ------------------------------

-The ``case`` expression is a generic conditional expression similar to if/else statements in other programming languages and can be used wherever an expression is valid.
+The ``case`` :ref:`expression <gloss-expression>` is a generic conditional expression similar to if/else statements in other programming languages and can be used wherever an expression is valid.

 ::